-Contributor: written by Cross Creek Hospital clinical content team member Hugh C. McBride, BA.
+Contributor: Cross Creek Hospital clinical content team member Hugh C. McBride, BA.

 Of course, this isn’t true.
 Blame is still there.
 When everyone else has left, and everything of value has been taken away, blame remains.